Jesuism

-Jesuism or Jesusism is a belief system considering itself to be the true representation of the teachings of Jesus and contrasts itself from the teachings of mainstream Christianity.
-In particular, the term is often contrasted with Pauline Christianity and mainstream church dogma of Nicene Christianity.
+Jesuism (also spelled Jesusism and Jesuanism) is a belief system considering itself to be the true representation of the teachings of Jesus and contrasts itself from the teachings of mainstream Christianity.
+In particular, the term is often contrasted with Pauline Christianity and the mainstream church dogma of Nicene Christianity.
+Adherents of the belief system may be termed Jesuists (also spelled Jesusists or Jesuans).

 Etymology

-The term Jesuism was coined by the late 1800s.
+The term Jesuism was coined in the late 19th century.
 It is derived from Jesus (Jesus of Nazareth) + -ism (English suffix, a characteristic or system of beliefs, from French -isme, Latin -ismus, Greek -ismos).